real-eren/aoc-2022-day6/README.md

     }
 }
 ```
+Note on the usage of `try_for_each`: when I used a regular for loop,
+LLVM doesn't reliably unroll the loop at higher values of `NUM_CURSORS`,
+which cripples the performance.

 I didn't interleave the instructions between instances of `avx512_window_to_mask`,
-but the CPU's out-of-order execution capabilities seemed to cope just fine.
+but the CPU's out-of-order execution capabilities seems to cope just fine.
-The const generic version produced slightly larger assembly to the hand-rolled equivalent but had almost identical performance.
+The const generic version produces slightly larger assembly to the hand-rolled equivalents but had almost identical performance.
 ![Line chart of conflict with increasing unroll factor](./data/plots/conflicts_compare.svg)
 Just like `dap`, worst-case inputs can cause `conflict` to only advance one byte at a time.